sriramesh/DoubleDiff-Ghana-Satellites-Floods/README.md

 The 'Data Sources' section of this repository also includes shapefiles of Ghana at the GADM Adm 2 level used to map the spatial distribution of treatment and control groups, and the spatial distribution of the composite Flood Risk Index.

-**A rendered version of the paper can be found in the public Overleaf gallery: **

-All national and sub-national time series data found in this repository is courtesy of [Cloud to Street, PBC](https://www.cloudtostreet.info/).

-*Related blog plots to this work:*
+**Full paper can be found in Overleaf's public gallery.** All national and sub-national time series data found in this repository is courtesy of [Cloud to Street, PBC](https://www.cloudtostreet.info/). *Related blog plots to this work:*

 * [Berkeley Public Policy Journal: Three Things that Flood Analytics Providers should do to track their impact](https://bppj.berkeley.edu/2021/04/16/three-things-that-flood-analytics-providers-should-do-to-track-their-impact/)
 * [Cloud to Street Medium Blog: Avoiding the Black Box Effect](medium.com/cloud-to-street/avoiding-the-black-box-effect-tracking-the-impact-of-flood-analytics-55d2b2b6d108)